pwaring/dehydrated-djbdns/README.md

 ## Credits

+Thanks to:

-Thanks to David Jones (@drjtwit) for help refactoring the main loop of the script to be more Pythonic.
+ * David Jones (@drjtwit) for help refactoring the main loop of the script to be more Pythonic.
+ * ehuggett for finding and patching an edge-case bug where the ACME challenge starts with a hyphen.